 This can be as easy as slowly counting backward or running through the alphabet, concentrating on an even and slow meter.
 You already know how to shoot your bow from hours of tedious repetition, you just need to slow your thoughts down and allow the shot to happen.

-As you gain a bit of experience, these talks with yourself might become more sophisticated, including coaching yourself through specific aspects of shooting form, reminding yourself to PICK A SPOT and so on.
+As you gain a bit of experience, these talks with yourself might become more sophisticated, including coaching yourself through specific aspects of shooting form, reminding yourself to pick a spot, and so on.
 Many bowhunters mentally run through a pre-shot checklist, for example: anchor solid, align peep, relax bow hand, back tension, squeeze the trigger.
 Your personal checklist might differ, but should be designed to slow down your racing mind for a smoother shot.
-My checklist involves first of all reminding myself to BREATHE!
-By this I mean using calming breathing excercises, inhaling deeply by employing my diaphragm, in though my nose, holding that breath temporarily before slowly exhaling through my mouth -- slowly enough to just move a candle flame without putting it out.
-I follow by reminding myself to TAKE MY TIME, ANCHOR TIGHT, FOLLOW THROUGH.
-If you have a reoccuring problem that affects your shooting, make it part of a final-shot checklist.
+My checklist involves first of all reminding myself to breathe.
+By this I mean using calming breathing excercises, inhaling deeply by employing my diaphragm, in through my nose, holding that breath temporarily before slowly exhaling through my mouth.
+I do this slowly enough to just move a candle flame without putting it out.
+I follow by reminding myself to take my time, anchor tight, and follow through.
+If you have a reccuring problem that affects your shooting, make it part of a final-shot checklist.

-As a beginner don't get too caught up in trophy fever.
-Take a few does, or those smaller management bucks.
-Approached in this manner, you'll be more than ready -- through real-world experiences -- when that big buck does arrive beneath your stand.
+As a beginner, don't get too caught up in trophy fever.
+Take a few does, or smaller management bucks.
+Approached in this manner, you'll be more than ready -- through real-world experiences -- when that big buck arrives beneath your stand.
 You'll be well on your way to becoming a more deadly bowhunting shot.